NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Results

 \subsection{Quantitative Results}

 To quantitatively evaluate the accuracy of modeling human motion patterns (MoD quality), we use the negative log-likelihood (NLL).
 An MoD represents human motion as a probability distribution over velocity conditioned on a spatio-temporal coordinate $(x, y, t)$, implemented as either an SWGMM (our method and CLiFF-maps) or a histogram (STeF-map).
 To evaluate representation accuracy, we use test data consisting of observed human motions in the same environment.
 For each test sample $(x, y, t)$, we query the MoD to obtain the predicted distribution and compute the likelihood of the observed motion under this distribution.
 A higher likelihood indicates that the predicted distribution better aligns with the observed data.
 We report NLL for numerical stability and easy comparison, so lower NLL values correspond to more accurate motion representations, i.e., higher quality MoDs.

-Table~\ref{tab:nllres} reports the accuracy results.
-Our method achieves the lowest NLL ($0.775 \pm 2.052$), outperforming all baselines.
-Online CLiFF-map, CLiFF-map, and STeF-map exhibit significantly higher NLLs, with paired t-tests showing $p<0.001$ under the null hypothesis that baseline NLL is less than or equal to ours.
-The reductions relative to our method are respectively $+0.752$ (online CLiFF), $+1.189$ (CLiFF), and $+4.801$ (STeF), all with 95\% confidence intervals.
+Table~\ref{tab:nllres} and \cref{tab:ethucy_scene_nll} report the accuracy results for the ATC dataset and the ETH/UCY dataset, respectively.
+Our method achieves the lowest NLL, outperforming all baselines.
+Online CLiFF-map, CLiFF-map, and STeF-map exhibit higher NLLs, with paired t-tests showing $p<0.001$ under the null hypothesis that baseline NLL is less than or equal to ours.

 Compared with STeF-maps, methods based on SWGMM, such as ours and CLiFF-map, offer two key advantages.
 They jointly model speed and orientation, whereas STeF-maps do not include speed information.
 In addition, SWGMMs represent orientation continuously rather than through a discretized 8-bin histogram as in STeF-map.
 These aspects lead to a more accurate representation of human motion and contribute to the improved performance.